Michael Carmichael is an international consultant and a multidisciplinary scholar.

-While serving on the Attorney general’s staff, Carmichael conducted extensive academic research as an independent scholar.
+While serving on the Attorney General’s staff, Carmichael conducted extensive academic research as an independent scholar.
 Carmichael studied psychology and the history of physics in Princeton.
-At Duke University, Carmichael studied anthropology with Weston LaBarre.
+At Duke, Carmichael studied anthropology with Weston LaBarre.
 At Harvard, Carmichael was a direct student of botanists, R. Gordon Wasson and Richard Evans Schultes.

 In 1983 Carmichael took another leave of absence from the Department of Justice, to direct Rufus Edmisten’s campaign for governor of North Carolina.
 Working with Joe Napolitan, Raymond Strother, Tony Schwartz and Pat Caddell, Carmichael frequently travelled to Washington, DC and New York often combining his travel with stopovers to visit his family on Cape Cod and to study the sciences at Harvard and Yale.

 Following the Republican sweep of the 1984 elections, La Barre, Wasson and Schultes encouraged him to conduct multidisciplinary research in Europe.
 On his thirty-ninth birthday, Carmichael arrived in London and began work in the historic domed reading room of the British Library where he read renaissance scientific manuscripts.

 In Cambridge, Carmichael read the alchemical manuscripts of Isaac Newton and met Professor Joseph Needham and his collaborator, Lu Gwei Djen who mentored him in Sinology and the history of alchemy in China.